rafhun/grunt-wordpress-starter/readme.md

 Version: 3.1.5

+# Notice
+The current version of `grunt-grunticon` (2.3.2) or rather its dependency `svg-to-png` (3.1.2) does not seem to work on macOS (at least not in our configuration).
+Therefore `svg-to-png` has been set as manual devDependency and is set up fixed at version 3.1.1.
+Keep an eye on updates to `svg-to-png` and test once newer versions come out.

 # Compatibility
-Tested up to and used with **Node v7.4**.
+Tested up to and used with **Node v8.4**.
 Also fully compatible with **Grunt v1.0**.
 The project contains an NVM configuration file, should you use that, to manage your Node versions.
 This will usually be updated to reflect the latest compatible version the starter can be used with.
 Run `nvm use` to load the version referenced in the `.nvmrc` file.

 Fully compatible and in use on macOS.
 This starter unfortunately does not yet support Windows as I do not have the resources or opportunity to test and / or develop on it.
 Compatibility with Linux based systems is very likely but not tested thoroughly.